 - Easy to assemble with no screws or nails

-- Measures 72Lx36Wx11H inches (183x91x28 cm) with the option to increase the height
+- Measures 72L x 36W x 11H inches (183 x 91 x 28 cm) with the option to increase the height

 - Made in the USA with a 5-year warranty

 The attractive wooden design of this raised garden bed, along with its flexible stacking option – so you can make it even higher, makes it a great choice for the home garden.
 Made from quality Western Red Cedar which is a timber renowned for being rot-resistant.
-So you can rest assured that when you install one of these beauties, you won’t be replacing it next season.
+This means you can rest assured that when you install one of these beauties, you won’t be replacing it next season.
 And as further assurance, a generous 5-year warranty is provided.

 The timber is chemical-free so you can safely grow vegetables without chemicals leaching into the soil.
 And if you like the look of the cedar as much as I do, you can leave it to age and gray naturally over time or the outside wood can be painted or stained for a different look.

-It’s easy to assemble, taking only minutes to set-up, and you don’t need to worry about any nails or screws used in its making that would loosen or swell the wood with time.
+It’s easy to assemble, taking only minutes to set up.
+And you don’t need to worry about any nails or screws used in its making that would loosen or swell the wood with time.
 Instead, rust-free rods are provided to hold the pieces together, allowing for natural movement without distorting the design.

-You can sit this garden bed on hard surfaces such as a patio or directly on soil in the backyard.
-The bottom the bed is open so if you want to locate this bed on a hard surface, you may want to line the bottom of the bed so the soil doesn’t escape over time.
+You can set this garden bed on hard surfaces such as a patio or directly on soil in the backyard.
+The bottom of the bed is open so if you want to locate this bed on a hard surface, you may want to line the bottom of the bed so the soil doesn’t escape over time.